 What's the likelihood that your business could withstand a disaster and continue as normal?

-When running a small business, it’s natural to want to keep costs to a minimum and avoid any additional time-consuming activities.
+Disaster planning tips can be crucial to managing and maintaining a small business but it’s natural to want to keep costs to a minimum and avoid any additional time-consuming activities.
 However, whilst this approach may help save money over a prolonged time period, when it comes to protecting your business-critical systems in the event of a disaster, the price shouldn’t be a deciding factor.

 Here are some expert tips to help get you started on your disaster planning strategy.